-London Collective Investment Vehicle (CIV): As part of working collaboratively with other LGPS funds, the Lambeth Pension Fund has signed up to the London CIV and is represented by myself as Chair on the CIV's Pension Sectorial Joint Committee; further one of the Fund's officers has also been appointed to the CIV's Investment Advisory Committee.
+London Collective Investment Vehicle (CIV): As part of working collaboratively with other LGPS Funds, the Lambeth Pension Fund has signed up to the London CIV and is represented by myself as Chair on the CIV's Pension Sectorial Joint Committee; further one of the Fund's officers has also been appointed to the CIV's Investment Advisory Committee.
 The Pension Fund Committee agreed to work collaboratively with its London neighbours, and approved this arrangement.
-Currently the Fund has £363m, or 27% of its investment, managed via the CIV.
+Currently the Fund has around £515m, or 37% of its investment, managed via the CIV.
+In 2017/18 The Fund became the seed investor with the LCIVs emerging market mandate and further made allocations to the LCIVs diversified growth funds and UK equity mandates.
 With LGPS Asset Pooling officially starting in April 2018, it is the Fund's intention to follow Government Regulation and use the CIV as its first point of call.